SaoYan/saoyan.github.io/_pages/about.md

 # Aha!
 You found me! 👋

+---
+## News

+I recently joined an early stage startup [CodeMaker AI](https://codemaker.ai).
+Check our recent releases:

+- [Github Action](https://github.com/marketplace/actions/codemaker-action) allows you to integrate code generation directly into Github's CI/CD workflow.

+---

 <br>
 I'm a software engineer at Apple Media Product.
-If you watch contents in TV app on your Apple devices, I'm probably behind them 🤪.
+If you stream contents in TV app on your Apple devices, I'm probably behind them 🤪.

 Off work.
 I play PS games, travel and do photography.